School District of Palm Beach County

 Honing in on High-Quality: Ensuring Culturally Responsive Materials

-Based on the learnings from their ELA pilot (Fig. 3), SDPBC began an intentional process of ensuring their instructional materials aligned to the aims of their equity policy, and were culturally responsive to the diverse perspectives of SCPBC students.
+Based on the learnings from their ELA pilot (Fig. 3), SDPBC began an intentional process of ensuring their instructional materials aligned to the aims of their access and opportunity policy, and were culturally responsive to the diverse perspectives of SCPBC students.

 In preparation for the upcoming curriculum adoption cycle, SDPBC engaged community stakeholders to collaboratively develop an ELA Curriculum Adoption Rubric to identify curricula that are “a mirror and a window, so that students both see themselves in the materials and can see beyond themselves into the world through the materials.” said Diana Fedderman, Assistant Superintendent of Teaching and Learning.